no382001/template_scheme/README.md

 A rudimentary scheme interpreter made with C++ templates.
-After reaching chapter 4 in SICP while messing around in CPP i had this bright idea, since templates are Turing complete why not try to make the Scheme meta-circular evaluator all in constexpr time.<br>
+After reaching chapter 4 in SICP while messing around in CPP i had this bright idea, since templates are Turing complete why not try to make the Scheme meta-circular evaluator all in constexpr time.
-I've seen some similar projects but I never could comprehend the code.
-Lot of the code is not uniform, has questionable design flaws (maybe I'll fix them sometime), this is thanks to the fact that when starting this project I knew little to nothing about template meta programming.
-I'd like to think I know a little bit more now, and I'am not just bashing away on my keyboard until something works.<br>
+<br><br>
+I've seen some similar projects but they used metaprogramming techniques that were totally foreign to me then so the code is not uniform at all, sometimes i use `decltype` sometimes i dont, sometimes its <b>trailing type</b> sometimes its not, so that might make it hard to read (maybe I'll fix them sometime).
+<br><br>
 So yeah, no meta-circular evaluator (yet?), but I've got to the first big milestone.<br>
 ## goals
 ### [x] being able to evaluate Fibonacchi
 #### steps required:
- - [x] implement a type system
+ - [x] implement a lisp `atoms` with templates
+ - [x] implement primitive procedures
  - [x] lisp like helper functions for working with lists
- - [x] implement `eval/apply` based on the meta-circular evaluator in SICP chapter 4
+ - [x] implement `eval/apply` based on the meta-circular evaluator in SICP C.4
  - [x] implement a tokenizer from string to types in compile time
+ - [x] implement `define`
  - [x] plug them together

 ## Table of Contents